 We have a deep and long-standing respect for the natural environment.
 However, this must be balanced with the constant threat to our customers' electric service because trees and tree branches are the most frequent causes of power outages.
 Tree and vegetation adjacent to transmission system right-of-ways must be kept pruned and clear of the power lines.
 This helps us provide a safe and reliable supply of electricity to our customers.

 Before planting trees and shrubs, clarify what you want so you can plant the right tree in the right place.
 But before you grab that shovel to plant a tree, dial 811, the toll-free number of Diggers Hotline.

 The Tree Line USA program recognizes electric utilities that demonstrate practices which protect and enhance America’s rural and urban trees.
 NPPD’s membership in the Tree Line USA program, sponsored by the National Arbor Day Foundation, provides an avenue to help promote the safety and reliability of power lines through public education programs about the proper planting of trees and vegetation.

-We have been recognized as a member of the Tree Line USA for the 13th consecutive year for meeting the organization’s standards including training employees in quality tree care and educating the public on tree planting for energy conservation and appropriate planting near power lines.
+Since 2006, we have been recognized as a member of the Arbor Day's Tree Line USA program for meeting the organization’s standards including training employees in quality tree care and educating the public on tree planting for energy conservation and appropriate planting near power lines.

 We believe all resource-conscious activities are important, whether large or small.
 Beside the potential for payback in dollars for market value of recyclable materials, recycling creates employment opportunities, extends the life of landfills, saves energy and resources, and reduces taxes.
 The image (below) shows our recycling efforts in 2022.